Shabnam Majeed

 Shabnam Majeed is a Pakistani film and TV playback singer.

 Personal life

-Shabnam Majeed had four children with her former husband Wajid Ali, a music director.
+Shabnam Majeed has four children with her former husband Wajid Ali, a music director.
 Their son, Naqi Ali (Lucky Ali), died at age seven after falling down the stairs in 2010.
-She filed for khula (divorce through a court of law initiated by wife) in February 2020.
+She filed for khula (divorce initiated by wife through a court of law) in February 2020.

 Shabnam Majeed reportedly gave this reason for separation from her husband:

 "I am upset over the fact that my husband is in contact with his ex-wife.
 Their pictures together have also gone viral.
 I am mentally drained and it is difficult for me to live with my husband anymore".

 Majeed's brother, Abdul Waheed, was shot dead on 18 November 2020.
 12 days later, two arrests were made in connection with the murder investigation.
 According to police accounts, Abdul Waheed was killed by his brother-in-law and an accomplice.